Basti Artadi

-Sebastian "Basti" Artadi (born May 3, 1977) is a Filipino musician, songwriter, and actor.
+Sebastian "Basti" Artadi (born May 3, 1973) is a Filipino musician, songwriter, and actor.
 He is known as the lead vocalist of the rock band Wolfgang, which was active from 1992 to 2002 and later regrouped in 2007.
 After the band disbanded, he became a member of California-based band Lokomotiv until 2007.
 He launched a side project called Plan of Fools as vocalist, and also provided lead vocals for Brain Salad.
 Aside from music, he ventured into theatre, performing in Jesus Christ Superstar (2001) and the musical American Idiot (2016).

 Early life

-Sebastian Artadi was born on May 3, 1977, in Pampanga, and was raised in Lucena.
+Sebastian Artadi was born on May 3, 1973, in Pampanga, and was raised in Lucena.
 He has a sister named Sabrina Artadi, a former Binibining Pilipinas contestant.
 As a child, he was a fan of Johnny Cash, but his musical interests later expanded to rock and heavy metal.
 While still a high school in 1993, his father brought him to his first rock concert, having previously been exposed only to the music played on the car stereo.

 During his college years, Artadi was invited by the band Razorback to sing with them, as they were in need of a vocalist.
 He was given tapes of the songs the band knew, which introduced him to rock music.

 Career

 Wolfgang

 Artadi began his journey with Wolfgang in the early 1990s when he was discovered performing with his previous band Sin City.
 He was later invited by guitarist Manuel Legarda and drummer Wolf Gemora to join their new group, eventually completed by bassist Ramon "Mon" Legaspi.
 The band's name, suggested by Razorback guitarist Dave Aguirre, served as their nom de sonique, referencing Gemora's nickname.
-The band gained attention in Manila's rock scene and released their self-titled debut album in 1995, which achieved Platinum status.
-Artadi's vocals featured prominently in songs such as "Darkness Fell" and "Left Alone", which received regular airplay on local rock stations.
+The band made a name for itself in Manila's rock scene and released its self-titled debut album in 1995, which went Platinum.
+Artadi’s vocals stood out on tracks like "Darkness Fell" and "Left Alone", both of which were frequently played on local rock radio stations.

 Wolfgang followed up with several albums, including Semenelin (1996), Wurm (1997), and Serve in Silence (1999), earning multiple awards at the NU107 Rock Awards.
 Artadi was named Vocalist of the Year several times during this period.
 The band released fifth album Black Mantra (2001), which would be their last before disbanding in 2002.
 They later reunited in 2007 and released Villains (2008), followed by the Tagalog-language extended play (EP) Ang Bagong Dugo Sa Lumang Ugat - Unang Kabanata (2012).

 In 2025, Artadi announced the release of Wolfgang30, a re-recorded and remastered version of the band's self-titled debut album, marking its 30th anniversary.
 The album is set for release exclusively on vinyl (limited to 300 copies) and as a box set through the independent label Eikon Records Philippines.
 According to the label, the album was re-recorded between 2024 and 2025 by Artadi, guitarist Manuel Legarda, original drummer Wolf Gemora, and includes some of the final recordings of late bassist Mon Legaspi.